Megan Kim, MA

 Hi, I’m Elizabeth.
 We haven’t yet met.
 I don’t know your struggles or what you hold dear.
 I don’t know what problems have taken over your life — what they’ve stolen from you or what they convince you of.
 I don’t know what you fight

 Hi!
-I’m Mina.
+I’m Mina, and this is for you 💐.
 It’s so easy to lose sight of our true selves in a world that constantly tells us how we “should” behave, what we “should” chase after, and the roles we “should” play in society.
-Whatever has brought you here, it couldn’t have
+Whatever has

 Therapy approach that honors all of you As a Korean bilingual/bicultural therapist, I know how difficult it can feel to carve out a space for yourself.
 Your multiple roles are hard to carry.
 The whole of who you are can’t be broken apart and compartmentalized—you want